 2020 was a turbulent year that upended all the rules we’ve grown accustomed to.

 Whether you are a business owner or digital advertiser, you likely had to re-think your marketing strategies and pivot several times throughout a rollercoaster of a year.
-As challenging as it was, looking back on 2020 search advertising statistics can provide avenues for the learning and growth you need to succeed in 2021.
+As challenging as it was, looking back on 2020 search advertising statistics can provide avenues for the learning and growth you need to succeed in 2021, reaching your business goals.

 The world, especially the online world, is constantly changing, and staying up to date is a crucial component of your business’s digital strategy.
 As a pay-per-click (PPC) marketer, search advertising statistics are your trustworthy metrics that will help you identify market trends, set appropriate goals, and evaluate the success of your ad campaigns.